jimhigson/oboe.js/writing/main/3_Background.md

 Big/small message problem and granularity.
 With small: http overhead.
 With big: not all may be needed.

 Javascript as mis-understood language (CITE: Crockford) - list features available.

+(correctly, ECMAScript) Misleadingly named after Java as a marketing ploy when Java was a new technology (CITE) - in true more similar to Scheme or Lisp but with Java or C inspired syntax.

 Anatomy of a SOA client
 ------------------------